Electric car tax

 Compared to the standard relief on vehicles of 18% per annum (on a reducing balance basis for cars with CO2 emissions of 51-110 g/km), the 100% write-down represents a cost benefit to company-owned EVs worth thousands of pounds between comparable models.

 Other electric car tax benefits

 Aside from the electric car tax benefits outlined above. there are further financial incentives associated with driving an electric vehicle.

 Congestion Charge: Drivers who find themselves requiring access to the London Congestion Charge Zone in an electric vehicle can save £11.50 per day.

 ULEZ Charge: Drivers who find themselves requiring access to the London Ultra Low Emission Zone in an electric vehicle can save £12.50 per day.

 Running Costs: Fuel costs can be as low as 3 pence per mile.
 Based on an annual mileage of 10,000 per annum, switching to electric could therefore save around £800 a year in fuel bills.

 National Insurance: As Class 1 National Insurance Contributions (NICs) for company cars are based on official CO2 figures, employers who provide low emissions electric and plug-in hybrid vehicles to employees pay less NICs.

-Plug-in Car and Van Grant: The Plug-In Car and Van Grants subsidise the purchase of eligible cars by up to £4,500 for EVs and £2,500 for PHEVs; vans recieve up to £8,000.
+Plug-in Car and Van Grant: The Plug-In Car and Van Grants subsidise the purchase of eligible cars by up to £3,000 for EVs costing less than £50,000; vans recieve a grant for 20% of the purchase price, up to £8,000.